pytorch/tutorials/recipes_source/profile_with_itt.rst

    #!/bin/bash

-   # Retrive the directory path where the path contains both the sample.py and launch.sh so that this bash script can be invoked from any directory
+   # Retrieve the directory path where the path contains both the sample.py and launch.sh so that this bash script can be invoked from any directory
    BASEFOLDER=$( cd -- "$( dirname -- "${BASH_SOURCE[0]}" )" &> /dev/null && pwd )
    <Activate a Python environment>
    cd ${BASEFOLDER}